Last updated 9/21/2023.

-Of course, applications and systems developer jobs are not the only two positions available in the field of software engineering.
-Here are some other common roles and their corresponding salaries for people trained in computer programming.
+According to Glassdoor, the average annual salary for application developers is $99,558 per year, and $92,562 for systems developers in the U.S. Of course, applications and systems developer jobs are not the only two positions available in the field of software engineering.
+Other common roles include mobile developers, applications architects, quality assurance analysts, and database administrators.

 How to Become a Software Engineer

-Completing a two- or four-year computer science degree has until recently been the only path to successfully launching a career as a software engineer.
-Other math- and science-related degrees in fields like information systems, electronics, and civil engineering, or even one-off courses via community colleges have also enabled folks to transition to a career in software development.
+Completing a two- or four-year computer science degree has, until recently, been the only path to successfully launching a career as a software engineer.
+Other math- and science-related degrees in fields like information systems, electronics, and civil engineering or even community college courses have also enabled people to transition into software development.

-But a formal degree or some college coursework are no longer the only paths to becoming a web developer.
-Coding bootcamps are an increasingly popular option for those who want to transition to software engineering in the near term.
+But a formal degree or some college coursework is no longer the only path to becoming a web developer.
+Coding bootcamps are an increasingly popular option for those who want to quickly transition into software engineering.

-Coding bootcamps are intensive eight- to 14-week programs that focus on practical, language-specific programming skills, but also typically cover information technology fundamentals.
-Most bootcamps are designed to prepare students to enter the IT job market ASAP, and focus on the skills most in-demand within a certain geography.
-Before you choose a camp, consider which type of job you are gunning for and which language you should therefore learn.
+Coding bootcamps are intensive short-term programs that focus on practical, language-specific programming skills but also typically cover information technology fundamentals.
+Most bootcamps are designed to prepare students to enter the IT job market more quickly and focus on the skills most in-demand with employers.
+Bootcamp programs are delivered online or in a certain geography (check out these online coding bootcamps).

 Every Industry Needs Software

 With the proper qualifications, a software engineer can work in almost any industry with any type of organization.
-While IT firms lead the pack in hiring software developers, government agencies, nonprofit organizations, healthcare facilities, transit and logistics companies, and every other business under the sun needs software.
+While IT firms lead the pack in hiring software developers, nearly every industry needs software, including government, nonprofit, healthcare, finance, and transit and logistics companies.

-Curious about which programming language to learn this year?
-Here are the 9 best programming languages for 2018.
+Curious about which programming language to learn?
+Here are the best recent programming languages.